neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/README.md

 ```

 ## <a name="deepsparse">Using the Model With DeepSparse </a>
 Next, run inference using DeepSparse.
-Ensure you have the latest version of DeepSparse installed: `pip install deepsparse-nightly`
+Ensure you have the latest version of DeepSparse installed with `pip install -U deepsparse-nightly[llm]`

 ```python
 from deepsparse import TextGeneration